 There are 21 registers in Function Code 16 that can be used to write to the M2A.
-This manual only describes Register 16 because it can be used to reset an alarm condition.
-For a complete description of Function Code 16, see "Appendix C: Function Code 16 Registers" on page 60.
+This section only describes Registers 16 and 21 that can be used to reset an alarm condition.
+For a complete description of Function Code 16, see "Appendix C: Function Code 16 Registers" on page 58.